Soham0702/Ipglasma_sorting_all/README.md

 rename and copy files to all files -> extract energy and event number-> sort based on energy and give output file "details" -> move to new directory.

 final after urqmd
-pickevents.cpp -> copyfiles.sh -> renamemove.sh
+pickevents.cpp -> copyfiles.sh -> moveresults.sh

 pick events you want -> copy files from directory -> rename and move directories and files from job-1 to job-n